inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 	Wishing you'd been born with an unfair advantage, instead of having to try and acquire one.
 Atlanta:
-	An entire city surrounded by an airport.
+	An entire city surround by an airport.
 Conceit causes more conversation than wit.
 		-- LaRouchefoucauld
 The life of a repo man is always intense.
-The devil can cite Scripture for his purpose.
+The vil can cite Scripture for his purpose.
 		-- William Shakespeare, "The Merchant of Venice"
 On the night before her family moved from Kansas to California, the little girl knelt by her bed to say her prayers.
 "God bless Mommy and Daddy and Keith and Kim," she said.
-As she began to get up, she quickly added, "Oh, and God, this is goodbye.
+As she began to get up, she quickly add, "Oh, and God, this is goodbye.
 We're moving to Hollywood."
 In the plot, people came to the land; the land loved them; they worked and struggled and had lots of children.
 There was a Frenchman who talked funny